vindarel/lisp-journey/content/blog/state-of-the-common-lisp-ecosystem-2020.md

 **Consolidation**

-There is some choice paralysis between Lparallel, Calispel and Bordeaux-Threads.
+Bordeaux-Threads is *the* "de-facto" library, but there is some choice paralysis between Lparallel, Calispel, Bordeaux-Threads and SBCL's contribs.

-Use the libraries in the wild and write about it.
+Use the libraries in the wild and write about them.

 ## File formats